Dynamic Ingest Routing

 • x-hdx-transform

-To enable this feature, update your Kubernetes config for an intake-head pool with the following routing block:
+To use this feature, update your Kubernetes config for an intake-head pool with the following routing block:

 pools: